 - Ensure gas cylinder/supply is connected and turned on.
 In the event of a gas smell turn off at gas cylinder/mains and contact supplier. - To light: Open door, push in the control knob and turn anti-clockwise to full rate (gas mark 9).
 Hold a lighted match or taper to the burner and push the control knob in and hold.
 The burner should ignite and the control knob should be held in for 10-15 seconds before release.
 If the burner goes out, repeat procedure holding control knob for slightly longer. - 3.
 For models fitted with spark ignition the procedure is similar except that the burner can be ignited by depressing the ignition button, which is located on the fascia.
 Ignition must be carried out with the door open, and if the burner has not lit within 15 seconds the control knob should be released and the oven left for at least 1 minute before a further attempt to ignite the burner. - 4.
 Place the oven shelf in the required position and close the door.
 Set control knob to approximately gas mark 5 and heat the oven door for about 30 minutes to eliminate any residual factory lubricants that might impart unpleasant smells to the meals being cooked.
-A nontoxic smoke may occur when using for the first time so open any windows and turn on mechanical ventilators to help remove the smoke. - Although the oven does heat up quickly, it is recommended that a 10 minute preheat be allowed.
-The oven should be up to full temperature in about 15-20 minutes. - To turn off: Turn the control knob clockwise until the line on the control knob is aligned with the dot on the control panel. - 7.
-Shelf: The shelf has been designed to allow a good circulation at the rear of the oven and is fitted with a raised bar to prevent trays or dishes making contact with the back of the oven.
+A nontoxic smoke may occur when using for the first time so open any windows and turn on mechanical ventilators to help remove the smoke. - Although the oven door does heat up quickly, it is recommended that a 10 minute preheat be allowed.
+The oven should be up to full temperature in about 15-20 minutes. - To turn off: Turn the control knob clockwise until the circle on the control knob is aligned with the dot on the control panel. - 7.
 To remove a shelf, pull forward until it stops, raise at front and remove.